jentery/engl230v2/index.md

 ### Online Conduct

 The University of Victoria is committed to promoting critical academic discourse while providing a respectful and supportive learning environment.
-All members of the university community have the right to this experience, and the responsibility to help create, such an environment.
+All members of the university community have the right to this experience and the responsibility to help create such an environment.
 The University will not tolerate racism, sexualized violence, or any form of discrimination, bullying, or harassment.

 Please be advised that, by logging into UVic’s learning systems and interacting with online resources (Brightspace, Zoom, Teams), you are engaging in a university activity.
 All interactions within this environment are subject to university expectations and policies.
 Any concerns about student conduct may be reviewed and responded to in accordance with the appropriate university policy.
 To report concerns about online student conduct, email [onlineconduct@uvic.ca](mailto:onlineconduct@uvic.ca).